alfizari/Elden-Ring-Nightreign-Save-Editor-PS4/README.md

 Thanks to [thewerthon](https://github.com/thewerthon) and [msurkein](https://github.com/msurkein) for there contribution in making the editor easier to use

 list of effects for overpowered character:
-Thanks to Mike D, check his channel at discord https://discord.gg/gamers-paradise
+Thanks to Mike D for the list, check his channel at discord https://discord.gg/gamers-paradise

 Effects that don’t show up!
 But works ingame